hbish/hbish.com/posts/2012/2012-08-27-java-pet-peeves-1-string-concatenation.md

   - java
   - peeves
   - programming
 ---

 This is one of my most hated thing in Java whenever a friend asked to have a look at their code and it has to do with String Concatenation.
-String concatenation is really easy in Java, all we do is add (+) string together but this has its pitfalls especially when you&#8217;re concatenating amount of data.
+String concatenation is really easy in Java, all we do is add (+) string together but this has its pitfalls especially when you're concatenating amount of data.
 I remember on one occasion I saw something like this in one of my friends code to print out all of the user Ids from a database with more than 30000 entries.

 ```java
 String uid, name;